EvanoriMemoria/aberrant_winds/src/pages/posts/029-massive-server-overhaul.md

 Machine restructure is complete.
 They are back up and running!

 ~~\## Timeframe~~
 ~~Unfortunately this will not be a quick transition, it may take a few weeks to get everything up and running again.
-Though, I suspect we'll be playing before the next ROTN update :P.~~ **EDIT** Only 6 days of downtime!
+Though, I suspect we'll be playing before the next ROTN update :P.~~ **EDIT** We're back up!

 #### **Worlds were not wiped!**